ShiftLeftSecurity/scan-docs/docs/integrations/github-actions.md

 # Integration as Github Actions

-ShiftLeft Scan is available as a free GitHub action [here](https://github.com/marketplace/actions/shiftleft-scan)
+Scan is available as a free GitHub action [here](https://github.com/marketplace/actions/shiftleft-scan)

 A minimal setup configuration is shown below: